pwang649/myWiki/docs/Robotics/Control/Reachability.md

 We are now ready to look into the key part, i.e. how can we compute unsafe sets for an autonomous system and how can we design a safety-preserving controller?

-There are many ways to compute these unsafe sets but he will primarily look into the Hamilton-Jacobi Reachability method to compute unsafe sets and safety-preserving controllers.
+There are many ways to compute these unsafe sets but we will primarily look into the Hamilton-Jacobi Reachability method to compute unsafe sets and safety-preserving controllers.
 The reason to study HJ reachability is its ability to seamlessly consider control bounds, uncertainty, or even state constraints while computing unsafe sets.
 Moreover, the reachability method is applicable to general nonlinear systems.

-Let's start with looking into what the reachability problem is and then he will see how it is connected with the safety analysis of autonomous systems.
+Let's start by looking into what the reachability problem is and then we will see how it is connected with the safety analysis of autonomous systems.

 ### Reachability Problem